mryap/gatsby-starter-foundation-2/src/content/posts/2022-12-23-2022-review-and-highlights.md

   digital transformation in 2022
 ---
 ## A/B testing and experimentation
 NYT critique of Linkedin A/B testing and experimentation does not rings true for me.
 Experimentation helps companies understand the impact of their work.
+I do not see LinkedIn doing wrong here.
 https://www.nytimes.com/2022/09/24/business/linkedin-social-experiments.html

 ## Google Updates